RyanStander/Therapist-Battler/README.md

 ### Built With
-Below is a list of applications used for building out project.
+Below is a list of applications used for building our project.
 Make sure to familiarise yourself with these before attempting to work on it

 * [![Unity3D][Unity.com]][Unity-url]
 * [![Xsens][Xsens.com]][Xsens-url]